magnoeasy/easybuilder/english.md

  </tr>
 </table>

-It is important to realize that in the "Properties of Field" section, there are several sections ("General", "Behavior", "Presentation", "Events", "Intro", etc) can have more or fewer sections, and with more or fewer items, depending on the component.<br>
+It is important to realize that in the "Properties of Field" section, there are several sections ("General", "Behavior", "Presentation", "Events", "Intro", etc) can have more or fewer sections, and with more or fewer items, depending on the component.

 The "Properties of Field" example in the image below is from the "Textfield" component.

 <img src="https://user-images.githubusercontent.com/81401104/115268685-e5b00980-a110-11eb-9b9e-1215c566626a.png">

-It is important to know this so that it makes the process of locating the sections, items, etc.<br>
+It is important to know this so that it makes the process of locating the sections, items, etc.

-Another recurring situation is referencing within the tutorial from one component to another tutorial within this document.<br>
+Another recurring situation is referencing within the tutorial from one component to another tutorial within this document.

 It is also important that you have already performed the steps in the tutorials "How to Create Your First Project, Menu and Form" and "How to Run the Application".